Blog

 With the Guardrails Strategy, retirees don’t have to stick to a rigid 4% withdrawal rate every year, regardless of how well their investments are performing.
 Instead, they can increase their spending when their portfolio experiences positive growth, which allows them to enjoy their retirement more.
 For example, if their portfolio grows by 10%, they can increase their withdrawal rate proportionally, ensuring they don’t die with a massive pile of unspent cash.
 On the flip side, if their portfolio declines, the strategy prompts them to reduce spending, keeping the portfolio sustainable.
 This flexibility helps ensure that retirees neither overspend and risk running out of money nor underspend and miss out on the lifestyle they could have enjoyed.

 In contrast to the 4% rule, which is based on a worst-case scenario analysis of historical market performance, the Guardrails Strategy adapts to the actual performance of the retiree’s investments.
-This approach minimizes the risk of leaving too much money on the table, which the 4% rule often results in, as seen in historical backtests that show retirees ending with significantly more than they began with.
+This approach minimizes the risk of leaving too much money on the table, which the 4% rule often results in, as seen in historical back tests that show hypothetical retirees ending with significantly more than they began with.

 2. It Accounts for Tax Diversity and Better Utilization of Different Account Types